 Internal Revenue Service Information

-The closest Internal Revenue Service (IRS) is located in Puerto Rico.
+The closest Internal Revenue Service office (IRS) is located in Puerto Rico.
 IRS is available to assist you with your U.S. federal income taxes.
 The IRS can provide you with U.S. federal tax forms and publications.
 Some consulates are visited by IRS officials during tax season.
 Please verify which consular section is responsible for your state of residence within Brazil and contact the Embassy/Consulate to see if this service is available.
 You can obtain assistance by calling or writing to the following address:

 Internal Revenue Service